Privacy · Last updated 6 July 2026

 - Why: To detect visits to places (home, work, cafés, etc.) and build an automatic timeline.

-- How: We use iOS visit monitoring and significant-location changes.
+- How: iOS visit monitoring and significant-location changes.
 "Always" authorization is requested so visits can be logged in the background, even when the app is closed.

-- Where it goes: Stored only in your on-device database and your private iCloud container.
-Never sent to our servers.
+- Where it goes: Your on-device database and your private iCloud container.
+Never sent to my servers.

 Photos